ClinicalsGood To Know

 – If Heparin-induced Aldosterone suppression can retain potassium, it can also deplete sodium!

-– Heparin like drugs such as a Enoxaparin can cause the same effect, so switch to Fondaparinux instead!
+– Other Heparin-like drugs such as Enoxaparin can do the same – so switch to Fondaparinux instead!

 P.S.
 Say the word Fondaparinux in front of a mirror to get the full effect of how fancy you sound 😎